Setting up for Bear

 Tree Stands

 Lift your weapon when the animal puts its head down.
-The prevailing winds should be in your face and hopefully, access to the stand can be made without crossing the path where the bears approach from.
-It's amazing and unsettling to have a bear come in, then stop in its tracks as it gets a nose full of human scent.
+The prevailing winds should be in your face, and hopefully, access to the stand can be made without crossing the path where the bears approach from.
+It's amazing and unsettling to have a bear come in and then stop in its tracks as it gets a nose full of human scent.
 Bear will actually sniff and whoof when they smell humans.
 If it's not too strong, they may hang around.
-But too much human scent and they are gone.
+But if there is too much human scent, they are gone.
 Spraying a little scent mask on your hunting clothing can help.
 The key things are wind direction, relative scent-free clothing, and no sound or movement.
-Not always easy things to control when a 500-pound bear comes in!
+Not always an easy thing to control when a 500-pound bear comes in!

 Ground blinds